open-compensation-token-license/license-token-website/wikisrc/blockchain-project-funding-and-staking.md

 ### The Evolution of Blockchain Funding

 Initially, Initial Coin Offerings (ICOs) were the preferred method for blockchain startups seeking funding, allowing them to bypass traditional venture capital channels.
 However, the ICO boom led to a surge in scam projects.
 Regulatory frameworks have since evolved, giving rise to more secure alternatives like Security Token Offerings (STOs), Initial Exchange Offerings (IEOs), and various Decentralized Finance (DeFi) platforms.
 As a result, institutional and venture capitalist interests in blockchain have grown considerably.
+For more on this, see [blockchain project funding trends](https://www.license-token.com/wiki/blockchain-project-funding-trends).

 ### Funding Mechanisms

 - **ICOs and IEOs:** These methods continue to be a fundraising staple but require clear regulatory awareness.
+Learn more about [blockchain project ICOs](https://www.license-token.com/wiki/blockchain-project-ico).
 - **STOs:** Offer regulatory compliance and transparency, attracting more traditional investors.
+Explore [STOs for blockchain projects](https://www.license-token.com/wiki/st-os-for-blockchain-projects).
 - **Venture Capital:** Increasingly ventures invest in blockchain, bringing expertise and networks to the space.
 - **Crowdfunding and Grants:** Blockchain's use in sustainable projects allows access to alternative funding sources.